marcderoo/SUMOT/README.md

 ---

 ## **Application Features**
-The application includes a main menu with access to three distinct pages:
+The application includes a main menu with access to five distinct pages:

 1. **Solo** :
   - Classic gameplay where the player must guess the word in up to 6 attempts.